 Accounting for tax positions requires judgments, including estimating reserves for potential uncertainties.
 While we believe the resulting tax balances are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
+The provision for income taxes includes the impact of changes to reserve provisions that are considered appropriate, as well as the related interest.
 See Note 12 to our Consolidated Financial Statements for further information regarding income taxes.
 We have filed or are in the process of filing local and foreign tax returns that are subject to audit by the respective tax authorities.
 The amount of income tax we pay is subject to ongoing audits by the tax authorities, which often result in proposed assessments.
 We believe that we have adequately provided for any reasonably foreseeable outcomes related to tax audits and settlements.
 However, our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, audits are closed or when statutes of limitation on potential assessments expire.
 See: "Item 3 - Key Information - Risk Factors - Risks Related to Our Business and Our Market".